-Leeds City College LRCs are located across its campuses and centres.
-The main HE-supporting library is located in the University Centre.
+Leeds City College has five LRCs located across its campuses and centres.
+The main HEsupporting LRCs are located at Park Lane Campus and Technology Campus.

 LRCs provide accessible and supportive study facilities for students, including multiple spaces for individual and group study, personal computers, and multifunctional devices for printing, photocopying, and scanning.

-Information about LRC opening hours, contact details, facilities and resources is available on the LRC website, accessible from the 'Zones' menu of the College's Student Intranet, from the 'Portal' menu on the College website, and by contacting the specific campus.
+Information about LRC opening hours, contact details, facilities and resources is available on the LRC website, accessible from the 'Zones' menu of the College's Student Intranet, from the 'Portal' menu on the College website, or as an app in the College's G Suite for Education app menu.